VitorSilva-3/Bioinformatics_Project/README.md

 ## Enzymes in Algae Platform

+- **Main results**
+  A folder with images of the platform, containing the main results.

+- **Presentation.pdf**
+  Used to show the main results of the project.

+- **requirements.txt**
+  Python packages that were used in this project.

+- **Vítor_Silva_PG55538.pdf**
+  Article of the project

 ### Scripts Overview

 - **app.py**
-  Main Streamlit interface with 5 tabs for data visualization, article search, taxonomy info, and enzyme databases (KEGG/UniProt)
+  Main Streamlit interface with 5 tabs for data visualisation, article search, taxonomy info, and enzyme databases (KEGG/UniProt).

 - **data.py**
-  Contains enzyme configurations: EC numbers, target sugars, search queries, and algae taxonomic groups
+  Contains enzyme configurations: EC numbers, target sugars, search queries, and algae taxonomic groups.

 - **data_processing.py**
-  Fetches protein data from NCBI, processes GenBank records, and builds the main dataset with enzyme classification
+  Fetches protein data from NCBI, processes GenBank records, and builds the main dataset with enzyme classification.

 - **search.py**
-  Integrates external APIs for PubMed articles, KEGG enzyme pathways, and UniProt biochemical data
+  Integrates external APIs for PubMed articles, KEGG enzyme pathways, and UniProt biochemical data.

 - **utils.py**
-  Helper functions for text normalization and identifying hypothetical proteins
+  Helper functions for text normalization and identifying hypothetical proteins.

-- **requirements.txt**
-  Python packages that were used in this project